rdkcentral/Lightning-CLI/docs/environmentvariables.md

 Specifies which bundler to use.
 Possible values `esbuild` or `rollup`, defaults to `rollup`

 #### `LNG_SETTINGS_ENV`
 Specifies which environment to be used.
 User need to have `settings.{env}.json` file in the Project home folder with different settings.
-This will build the application with `settings.{env}.json`.
+This will build/dist the application with `settings.{env}.json`.
-If `settings.{env}.json` file is not found in the Project home folder, then default settings file(`settings.json`) is considered to build the application.
+If `settings.{env}.json` file is not found in the Project home folder, then default settings file(`settings.json`) is considered to build/dist the application.

-For example `LNG_SETTINGS_ENV=dev` picks up the `settings.dev.json` file(in the Project home folder) to build the application
+For example `LNG_SETTINGS_ENV=dev` picks up the `settings.dev.json` file(in the Project home folder) to build/dist the application

 Defaults to `settings.json`

-Above will be applicable while creating a distributable(using `lng dist` command).

-For example `LNG_SETTINGS_ENV=dev` picks up the `settings.dev.json` file(in the Project home folder) to create the distributable(with the content mentioned in `settings.dev.json`) in `dist` folder of the application

 ### Custom App environment variables
 You can specify custom environment variables that will be _injected_ into your App bundle.
 This can be useful for specifying an API endpoint or API key.